404-F21/project/README.md

 * Can belong to a post - store the post id
 * Is unique but removable - store identifier

-Copyright 2021 kanishk Chawla, Nathan Drapeza, Xingjie He, Warren Stix, Yifan Wu
+Copyright 2021 Kanishk Chawla, Nathan Drapeza, Xingjie He, Warren Stix, Yifan Wu

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.